txpipe/pallas/test_data/dijkstra-fixtures.md

 | dijkstra14.block | 00574/21 | 620349 | 28687 | `9b481f4b4fa46de9a1bde085570b5fc9d90f161f99bde7f63bfe4ed20dbc37bf` | 1734 | 8 | 1 | a transaction body writing its certificate set as a bare array rather than under tag 258 |
 | dijkstra15.block | 00344/11 | 371916 | 17406 | `0db84efa0259153a240cecacd0f9e52f942d40f96b132ebd0d5b3526e19b3a7b` | 964 | 8 | 0 | an announced endorser block size of 71103, which needs the five byte uint |

+The `tag` column is the block wrapper tag.
+A Dijkstra header arriving on its own over chainsync carries envelope tag 7 rather than the wrapper tag 8, and that number was observed on a node rather than read from any file here.

 What each fixture's transactions carry.
 Every other key and shape the era models is exercised by no fixture and is modelled from the CDDL alone.